How Fast Do F1 Cars Go?

 What is the average speed of an F1 car during a race?

-The average speed varies by circuit but can range between 120 to 165 mph during a race.
+The average speed varies by circuit but typically ranges between 120 to 165 mph.

 How do F1 cars maintain speed in corners?